 -

 Door handle.
 Wrought iron.
 20th century.
-Wrought iron handle with latch, inspired by examples common in Spain during the Baroque period (17th century).
-The handle piece (with the profiles cut out) has a handle decorated with a disc, and a flat latch that joins or opens the door thanks to another series of elements.
+A wrought iron handle with a latch, inspired by common examples in Spain during the Baroque period (17th century).
+The handle (with its cut-out profiles) features a handle decorated with a disc, and a flat latch that secures or opens the door using other mechanisms.
 Several units available.
-Price per unit..
+Price per unit.

 · Size: 7x6x14 cms